4 Development

 • Ctrl/Cmd + Shift + L load all the code in the package.

-2. Document the package whenever changes are made to any roxygen2 syntax (or settings).
+2. Document the package whenever changes are made to any roxygen2 syntax or the DESCRIPTION file..

 • Ctrl/Cmd + Shift + D record the documentation and dependencies.